Feature-Based Interpretable Surrogates for Optimization: Experiments

 The ability to work with a given meta-solution is highly dependent on the user and the given use case.
 We therefore do not consider this in our computational experiments.
 The performance gain in real-world applications is hence related to a reasonable choice of the solution features and their dimensions.

-Our presented framework is suitable if an interpretable solution process for an optimization problem is needed and the decision maker who is executing the generated optimization rules has some domain knowledge as well as the authorization to make decisions on their own.
-If the latter is not the case, we recommend using the approach of~\cite{GOERIGK20231312}, where strict solutions are found during the optimization process.
+Our presented framework is suitable if an interpretable solution process for an optimization problem is needed, and the decision maker who is executing the generated optimization rules has some domain knowledge as well as the authorization to make decisions on their own.
+If the latter is not the case, we recommend using an interpretable method, where strict solutions are found during the optimization process.
 Both approaches require historical or at least estimated data for the generation of the optimization rules.
 Since both use small decision trees to represent the optimization rules, interpretability is ensured which helps to increase user acceptance.

 Our approach provides optimization rules that map a given scenario to a space of possible solutions.
 It therefore allows\dash and requires\dash a final decision, which is the actual solution to implement.
 This more dynamic approach allows the user to react to unpredictable events and hence generate better solutions.
 Furthermore, it helps to avoid undesired micromanagement.